rickhull/schnorr_sig/README.md

 ## Bignums

-We can conjure into existence a gigantic 32-byte integer.
-Note that until recently, most consumer CPUs could only handle 32-bit integers.
+We can conjure into existence a gigantic *32-byte* integer.
+Until recently, most consumer CPUs could only handle *32-bit* integers.
 A 32-byte integer is 8x larger than common hardware integers, so math on large integers must be done in software.

 In Ruby, you can get a 32-byte value with: `Random.bytes(32)`, which will return a 32-byte binary string.
 There are several ways to convert this to